-What are the Advantages of Choosing Veneers?
+What Are the Pros and Cons of Choosing Veneers?

-- Veneers are simple restorations.
+- Simplicity: Veneers are simple restorations.
 They can be completed in two visits to the dentist’s practice and in a very quick time span.

-- The procedure involved in fabricating veneers can be completed in a few days.
+- Time: The procedure involved in fabricating veneers can be completed in a few days.
 If the dental practice has CEREC, the entire process can be completed in a single visit to the dentist’s practice.

-- Veneers offer excellent durability and longevity.
+- Longevity: Veneers offer excellent durability and longevity.
 With appropriate care, they last for several years without any hassle.

 Ceramic vs. Composite Veneers

 Here are some of the notable features of ceramic and composite veneers:

 - Appearance: Both ceramic and composite veneers have an excellent appearance as they are made from tooth-colored material.
 They can be customized to mimic the exact aesthetics of the underlying teeth, thus keeping them indistinguishable.
-However, ceramic veneers are highly resistant to staining as their surface finish is extremely fine.
-Composite veneers may slightly stain when you eat a lot of colored foods.
+However, most dentists agree that porcelain veneers offer a more natural result.
+Their translucent quality is quite similar to real tooth enamel.

 - Fabrication: Composite veneers are comparatively easier to complete.
 The dentist will match the color of the resin with that of your natural enamel and apply it to your teeth.
 They can be completed in a single consultation.
 On the other hand, ceramic veneers are fabricated in a dental laboratory after taking precise digital impressions of the teeth.
 It would require two visits to the dental practice.